openshift-knative/showcase/quarkus/README.md

 ## Packaging and running the application

 The application is packageable using `./mvnw package`.
-It produces the executable `knative-serving-showcase-*-runner.jar` file in `/target` directory.
+It produces the executable `showcase-*-runner.jar` file in `/target` directory.
 Be aware that it’s not an _über-jar_ as the dependencies are copied into the `target/lib` directory.

-The application is now runnable using `java -jar target/knative-serving-showcase-*-runner.jar`.
+The application is now runnable using `java -jar target/showcase-*-runner.jar`.

 ## Creating a native executable

 You can create a native executable using: `./mvnw package -Pnative`.

-You can then execute your binary: `./target/knative-serving-showcase-*-runner`
+You can then execute your binary: `./target/showcase-*-runner`

 If you want to learn more about building native executables, please consult https://quarkus.io/guides/building-native-image-guide .